gatheringhallstudios/MHWorldData/README.md

 You will need to use `pipenv shell` everytime you open a new console window.

 ### Merging ingame binaries
 This project uses [fresch's mhw_armor_edit](https://github.com/fre-sch/mhw_armor_edit) to parse ingame binary data.
 To use it, follow the directions in fresch's repository to create a merged chunk data folder (make sure you own a copy of Monster Hunter World...), rename it to `mergedchunks`, and move it outside the project (to the same directory this project is contained in).
-Afterwards, run `pipenv run python merge.py binary update`.
+Afterwards, run `pipenv run python binary.py update`.

 The directory structure should approximately look like this: